leifugroup/DynaTPH/README.md

 └── README.md
 ```

-The complete dataset additionally contains the `Dynamic Data` directory, which is archived on Zenodo because of its large storage requirements.
+The complete dataset additionally contains the `Dynamic Data` directory, which is archived on Zenodo DOI: 10.5281/zenodo.21971877, because of its large storage requirements.

 ---